alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/symlinks-for-multi-repos.md

 In some cases, like pipelines, it's better to use other reusability approaches.
 GitHub Actions, for example, suggests to adopt [*reusable workflows*](https://github.blog/2022-02-10-using-reusable-workflows-github-actions/).

-Symbolic directories can be a good alternative to Git submodules.
+Symbolic directories can be a good alternative to Git submodules, in some cases.

 ## Important details